dactylographsy/browser-dactylographsy/README.md

 - 1.5.3, 1.5.4, 1.5.5
   - Update dependencies triggering different build output
 - 1.6.0 Replace sha256 hashing with faster and simpler string hashing (slow browsers)
+- 1.7.0 Add option to disable caching in localStorage (uses dactylographsy only for cache busting but relies on browser cache and correctly set headers to get the benefits of caching)

 ## Acknowledgements